cdgriffith/Reusables/README.rst

 fill the void.
 (Please don't do 'import \*' in production code, this is used as an easy to use example using the interpreter interactively.)

-> These are not imported by default with `import reusables`, as they are designed to be imported only in an interactive shell
+> These are not imported by default with "import reusables", as they are designed to be imported only in an interactive shell

 Some commands from other areas are also included where they are highly applicable in both instances, such as 'touch' and 'download'.